 LIGO, VIRGO AND KAGRA OBSERVING RUN PLANS¶

-In addition, we now plan on 18 calendar months of observing for O4 (as a change from the previous 12-month duration).
-This change is motivated by upgrade plans for the O5 observing run.
-The sensitivity improvement for O5 comes primarily from lower noise mirror coatings that are still in the development phase, and are not expected to be available by the original O4 end date.
+As noted in our previous update, the longer O4 run facilitates upgrade plans for the O5 observing run – the sensitivity improvement for O5 comes primarily from lower noise mirror coatings that are still in the development phase, and are not expected to be available by the original O4 end date.
 The additional observing time will increase the scientific output of O4, while the coating development is being finalized and the test masses required for O5 are being coated.
-The 18 month observing period may be interleaved with one or two month-scale gaps for maintenance.

 OpenLVKEM Wiki pages https://wiki.gw-astronomy.org/OpenLVEM

 The gravitational-wave observing schedule is divided into Observing Runs, down time for construction and commissioning, and transitional Engineering Runs between commissioning and observing runs.
 The current best understanding of the long-term observing schedule is shown below.
-Since BNS (Binary Neutron Star) mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS range for each observing run.
+Since BNS (Binary Neutron Star) mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS range for for a single-detector SNR threshold of 8 in each observing run.

 The O5 start dates, duration, and sensitivities are current best guesses, and will likely be adjusted as we approach that run.